- London, UK

 MI5 Assessment Centre is unlike anything that you have experienced before.
 Or everything that you did, but with an extra level of difficulty.
 It is usually a mix of individual and group activities, that will further verify your logic interference, verbal reasoning and communication abilities, as well as a capacity to formulate strong judgements.
 The exercises will differ depending on the job position you are applying for, but make sure you are prepared for all scenarios.
 Below you can take a look at what you might expect and how to prepare your all-conquering strategy for the assessment day.

-Competency/ Panel Interviews – this is a further step of validating your application.
+The Competency Interviews are a further step of validating your application.
 You might expect even more detailed questions related your work experience and University achievements.
 Some questions related to the vetting might occur.
 Remember to stay calm under pressure and be yourself to get through these last steps of the MI5 Application Process.